Why attend Governor focus conference?

 Our national Governor focus conference is the leading free-to-attend event for NHS governors, giving them the chance to network and learn from their peers.
-Once a year over 200 governors from across the health sector come together to explore how they can be best equipped to support trusts in delivering quality healthcare.
+Attended by governors from across the country, our jam-packed, governor-specific programme helps delegates to explore how they can be best equipped to support trusts in delivering quality healthcare.

 What our delegates said